 Sara wanted a new website that would achieve a variety of tasks:

-- encourage people to sign up for her regular email recipe newsletter (which she creates in the website and automatically sends from Mailchimp) as a lead magnet to build her mailing list and clientele
+- Use her regular email recipe newsletter (which she creates in the website and automatically sends from Mailchimp) as a lead magnet to build her mailing list and clientele

 She had a very clear idea of how she wanted her site to look - clean and simple.
 She had lots of great photos.
 We worked together on the look and feel and were delighted with the result.

 Sarah had recently set up her doctor's practice and wanted a website that would:

 - Introduce herself - her background and philosophy as a naturopathic doctor

 - Publish a regular Doctor's Diary

 - Encourage people to sign up to her occasional newsletter (in Mailchimp)

 - Connect patients to her online portal into the part of her EHR that is visible to patients (while maintaining patient confidentiality)

 - Connect her patients to her online pharmacy where they could place orders